inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

 ## Testing locally

-Testing locally can be done in two ways.
-Using aws SAM framework, or run via a wrapper to simulate the event to invoke the lambda.
-Both setups requires that the required input environment variables are set, and AWS resources on which the lambda depends are available.
-We advise for testing the lambda locally to first create your own deployment to AWS, this will simplify the setup on depended AWS resources.
-For example based on the de [default example](../../../../examples/default/).
+Testing locally can be done in two ways; using AWS SAM framework or run via a wrapper to simulate the event to invoke the lambda.
+Both setups require that the mandatory input environment variables be set, and AWS resources on which the lambda depends are available.
+We advise for testing the lambda locally to first create your own deployment of the whole module to AWS, this will simplify the setup of dependent AWS resources.
+For example, based on the de [default example](../../../../examples/default/).

 Locally test setups instruction are available for the following lambda's